mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

 note                       string          If requested by user
 # threads                  integer         For solvers on multi-core CPUs
 # threads per block        integer         For solvers on GPUs
-FSR scalar fluxes          float array     If requested by user FSR sources                float array     If requested by user fission rates              float array(s)  If requested by user
+SR scalar fluxes           float array     If requested by user SR sources                 float array     If requested by user fission rates              float array(s)  If requested by user
 =========================  ==============  =========================================